sqlballs/MicrosoftFabricPre-Con/fabricoverview/02 - Data Workspace and Data Integration.md

 In each module you'll get more references, which you should follow up on to learn more.
 Also watch for links within the text - click on each one to explore that topic.

-(<a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/00%20-%20Pre-Requisites.md" target="_blank">Make sure you check out the <b>Pre-Requisites</b> page before you start</a>.
+(<a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/00%20-%20Pre-Requisites.md" >Make sure you check out the <b>Pre-Requisites</b> page before you start</a>.
 You'll need all of the items loaded there before you can proceed with the workshop.)

 You'll cover these topics in this Module: